Swiss-Digital-Assets-Institute/did-method/hedera-did-method-specification.md

 ### 3.1.1.
 Create

-A DID is created by sending a `ConsensusSubmitMessage` transaction to a Hedera network node.
-It is executed by sending a `submitMessage` RPC call to the HCS API with the `ConsensusSubmitMessageTransactionBody` containing:

-- `topicID` - equal to the `did-topic-id` element of the DID namestring.
-- `message` - a JSON DID message envelope described above
-  - `operation` set to `create`
-  - `event` payload either a `DIDOwner` or `DIDDocument` object

-### 3.1.2.
-Read

-Read, or Resolve, occurs by reading messages from the HCS topic set in the `did-topic-id` element of the DID namestring, and processing messages as below:

-1. If the most recent valid message has `operation` set to `delete`, the DID document returned MUST be empty.
-2. If the most recent valid message has `operation` set to `create`, and event object is `DIDDocument`, the DID document returned is the document resolve from the IPFS CID reference.
-3. Otherwise
-   1. Read valid message until one has `operation` set to `create`, and event object is `DIDOwner`.
-   2. Construct DID document by applying message `update` and `revoke` operations in order.
-   3. Return constructed DID document.

-### 3.1.3.
-Update

-A property or a DID document is updated by sending a `ConsensusSubmitMessage` transaction to a Hedera network node.
-It is executed by sending a `submitMessage` RPC call to HCS with the `ConsensusSubmitMessageTransactionBody` containing:

-- `topicID` - equal to the `did-topic-id` element of the DID namestring.
-- `message` - a JSON DID message envelope described above
-  - `operation` set to `update`
-  - `event` payload either a `Service`, `VerificationMethod` or `VerificationRelationship` object

-### 3.1.4.
-Revoke

-A property or a DID document is updated by sending a `ConsensusSubmitMessage` transaction to a Hedera network node.
-It is executed by sending a `submitMessage` RPC call to HCS with the `ConsensusSubmitMessageTransactionBody` containing:

-- `topicID` - equal to the `did-topic-id` element of the DID namestring.
-- `message` - a JSON DID message envelope described above
-  - `operation` set to `revoke`
-  - `event` payload either a `Service`, `VerificationMethod` or `VerificationRelationship` object with `id` set to the property to remove.

-### 3.1.5.
-Delete

-A Whole DID document is deleted/nullified by sending `ConsensusSubmitMessage` transaction to a Hedera network node.
-It is executed by sending a `submitMessage` RPC call to HCS with the `ConsensusSubmitMessageTransactionBody` containing:

-- `topicID` - equal to the `did-topic-id` element of the DID namestring.
-- `message` - a JSON DID message envelope described above
-  - `operation` set to `revoke`
-  - `event` payload will be ignored
+A DID is created under the v2.0 ruleset by sending a `ConsensusSubmitMessage` transaction to a Hedera network node containing the initial DID document and an authorization proof from the designated controller.
+This is executed by sending a `submitMessage` RPC call to the HCS API with the `ConsensusSubmitMessageTransactionBody` containing:

+-   `topicID`: The HCS Topic ID specified in the `did-topic-id` parameter of the DID being created.
+-   `message`: The HCS message payload, which MUST be the valid JSON object described in the introduction to Section 3, specifically structured for a `create` operation:
+    * The `version` field MUST be `"2.0"`.
+    * The `operation` field MUST be `"create"`.
+    * A `didDocument` field MUST be present, containing the complete initial state of the DID Document.
+This document MUST include at least the `id` (matching the DID being created) and the initial `controller` property designating who controls this DID.
+    * A `proof` field MUST be present.
+This proof, conforming to W3C Data Integrity specifications, MUST cryptographically verify the integrity of the message contents and provide authorization.
+The proof MUST be generated using the private key corresponding to the public key specified in the `proof.verificationMethod` field.
+This verification method MUST be associated with the `controller` designated within the `didDocument` payload of this same message.
+This confirms the initial controller's authorization for creating the DID.

+### 3.1.2 Read (Resolve)

+Resolving a `did:hedera` DID under v2.0 rules involves querying the HCS topic history associated with the DID's `did-topic-id` (typically via a mirror node) and reconstructing the DID document's state by processing authorized messages in order.
+The process MUST follow these steps:

+1.  **Fetch History:** Retrieve all messages from the specified HCS `topicID`.
+2.  **Order Messages:** Sort the retrieved messages strictly according to their consensus timestamp and sequence number (lower sequence number first for messages within the same second).
+3.  **Process Sequentially:** Iterate through the ordered messages, maintaining the current known state of the DID document (initially null) and the current authorized controller(s) (initially null).
+For each message:
+    a.  **Check Version:** Verify if the message payload is a JSON object with a `version` field equal to `"2.0"`.
+If not, or if the message is malformed, ignore this message and proceed to the next. *(Note: Resolvers supporting multiple versions would apply version-specific logic here).*
+    b.  **Validate Proof:**
+        i.
+If the operation is `create`, the `proof` MUST be validated against a verification method associated with the `controller` specified *within the `didDocument` payload of this create message itself*. ii.
+If the operation is `update` or `deactivate`, the `proof` MUST be validated against a verification method associated with the *current known controller(s)* established by prior valid messages in the sequence. iii.
+If the `proof` field is missing, malformed, invalid according to its cryptosuite, or the `proof.verificationMethod` is not associated with the authorized controller(s), the message MUST be considered invalid and ignored.
+    c.  **Apply Operation (if proof is valid):**
+        i.  **`create`:** If the current state is null (i.e., this is the first valid message), parse the `didDocument` from the payload.
+This becomes the initial valid state of the DID Document.
+Record the `controller`(s) defined within this document.
+If a state already exists, this subsequent `create` message is typically ignored or treated as an error depending on resolver policy. ii. **`update`:** Replace the entire current known state of the DID document with the `didDocument` provided in the message payload.
+Update the record of the current `controller`(s) based on the `controller` property in this new document state. iii. **`deactivate`:** Mark the DID as deactivated.
+Store any relevant metadata from the message (like the proof details or timestamp) associated with the deactivation event.
+Once deactivated, subsequent `update` operations MUST be ignored.
+4.  **Return Result:** After processing all messages:
+    a.
+If the DID was marked as deactivated by the latest valid operation, the resolver MUST return a representation indicating the deactivated status, potentially including metadata about the deactivation event (conformant with [DID-RESOLUTION]).
+The resolved DID document is typically null or empty.
+    b.
+Otherwise, return the final reconstructed state of the DID document according to the requested representation (e.g., `application/did+ld+json`).
+    c.
+If no valid `create` message was found, the DID cannot be resolved (error: `notFound`).

+### 3.1.3 Update

+An existing DID document is updated under the v2.0 ruleset by submitting a `ConsensusSubmitMessage` transaction containing the complete new state of the document and an authorization proof.
+This is executed by sending a `submitMessage` RPC call to the HCS API with the `ConsensusSubmitMessageTransactionBody` containing:

+-   `topicID`: The HCS Topic ID specified in the `did-topic-id` parameter of the DID being updated.
+-   `message`: The HCS message payload, which MUST be a valid JSON object as described in the introduction to Section 3, specifically structured for an `update` operation:
+    * The `version` field MUST be `"2.0"`.
+    * The `operation` field MUST be `"update"`.
+    * A `didDocument` field MUST be present, containing the **complete desired state** of the DID Document *after* the update.
+Modifications, additions, or removals of properties (like `verificationMethod`, `service`, or changing the `controller`) are achieved by providing the full document reflecting this new state.
+    * A `proof` field MUST be present.
+This proof MUST be valid and generated using a verification method associated with the DID's **current `controller`(s)** (i.e., the controller(s) authorized *before* this update is applied).

+### 3.1.4 Deactivate

+A DID document is deactivated under the v2.0 ruleset (marking it as no longer valid or resolvable to a current state) by submitting a `ConsensusSubmitMessage` transaction authorized by the current controller.
+This is executed by sending a `submitMessage` RPC call to the HCS API with the `ConsensusSubmitMessageTransactionBody` containing:

+-   `topicID`: The HCS Topic ID specified in the `did-topic-id` parameter of the DID being deactivated.
+-   `message`: The HCS message payload, which MUST be a valid JSON object as described in the introduction to Section 3, specifically structured for a `deactivate` operation:
+    * The `version` field MUST be `"2.0"`.
+    * The `operation` field MUST be `"deactivate"`.
+    * A `proof` field MUST be present.
+This proof MUST be valid and generated using a verification method associated with the DID's **current `controller`(s)**.
+    * Any additional payload fields beyond `version`, `operation`, and `proof` MAY be ignored by resolvers.

 ## 3.2.
 Event Payload